mandresik/Fixed-point-iteration/README.md

 ## Graphical illustration of a fixed point iteration
-`Please note: This text is using LaTex.
-If not displayed correctly, MathJax extension can fix this issue.`    [MathJax link][mathlink]

 ### What is a fixed point?
-In mathematics, a fixed point of a function is an element, that is mapped on itself by the function; thus $ f(x)=x $ for some $x \in D(f)$.
+In mathematics, a fixed point of a function is an element, that is mapped on itself by the function; thus $f(x)=x $ for some $x \in D(f)$.
 This can be illustrated by an iteration starting in a starting point $x_0$ and ending in a fixed point $x $.
 If the fixed point does not exist or the starting point is not chosen suitably, then the fixed point is not found.
 ### Inputs
 To illustrate fixed point iteration, these inputs must be defined:
 * function $f(x)$